- Jun 1, 2023

 3. Working with a Professional Employer Organization (PEO)

 A PEO is an establishment that acts as your workers’ employer in the eyes of the law.
 They take care of payroll, benefits and other HR-related issues.
 You manage your employees’ tasks and schedules.
-The downside is that your worker would be an employee rather than a contractor, and you will have to bear the costs of their social security contributions.
+The downside is that your worker would be an employee rather than a contractor.
+You will have to bear the costs of their social security contributions.
+Examples of PEOs are

 4. Using a freelance platform